holyjak/interactive-dev-wshop/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)

-(Requires login via GitHub / GitLab / Bitbucket.
-Gitpod offers enough free usage time for this workshop.)
+Gitpod requires login via GitHub / GitLab / Bitbucket and offers enough free usage time for this workshop.

+NOTE: You may get the following two pop-ups:

+> A service is available on port 6080
+>
+> A service is available on port 5900

+If that happens then just close them.

 ### Intro